-Ilene Weintraub ‘02CC enters her seventh season at the helm of the Columbia women's tennis program in 2013-14.
-Weintraub is the sixth head coach of women’s tennis in the 25-year history of the program at Columbia and has revitalized a program that won the first Ivy League title in 2013.
+Ilene Weintraub ‘02CC was named Columbia University's head coach of women's tennis in the summer of 2007.
+Weintraub is the sixth head coach of Columbia's women’s tennis program, and has revitalized a program that won the first Ivy League title in 2013.

 The 2013 season saw the Lions go 13-5 overall and 6-1 in Ivy League play.
-The 13 wins tied the most in program history set just one year before, with many of the victories in 2013 coming against highly touted competition.
-Highlight wins from the season include: beating No. 42 Kansas State, the highest ranked opponent Columbia has ever defeated, downing Harvard for the second time ever in program history and sweeping Princeton in the regular season finale to ensure a share of the Ivy League Championship with Yale.
+The 13 wins tied the most in program history set just one year before, with many of the victories coming against highly touted competition.
+Highlight wins from the season include beating No. 42 Kansas State, the highest ranked opponent Columbia has ever defeated, downing Harvard for the second time ever in program history, and sweeping Princeton in the regular season finale to ensure a share of the Ivy League Championship with Yale.

 In 2012, Columbia posted a 13-6 overall record and a 4-3 mark in the Ivy League.
-Both were historic feats.
-The 13 wins were the most by a Columbia women's tennis team in school history and the 4-3 Ivy League record was also the best mark in school history.
+Both were historic feats, as the 13 wins were the most by a Columbia women's tennis team in school history and the 4-3 Ivy League record was also the best mark in school history.

 Bartnik was a unanimous choice for Ivy League Player of the Year after a brilliant 2012 season in which she went undefeated in Ivy League play at the No. 1 singles spot.
 Bartnik was joined by Bianca Sanon '14CC (second team All-Ivy, singles) and Sanon and Tiana Takenaga '14CC (second team All-Ivy doubles) on the postseason awards list.

-Weintraub returned to Columbia after she was the head women's tennis coach at Seton Hall.
-During Weintraub’s tenure at Seton Hall, the Pirates went 38-27 over three seasons with a 17-12 Big East record, and made three Big East Tournament appearances.
+Weintraub returned to Columbia in 2007 after she was the head women's tennis coach at Seton Hall.
+During Weintraub’s tenure at Seton Hall, the Pirates went 38-27 over three seasons with a 17-12 Big East record, and advanced to three Big East Tournaments.

 Weintraub wasted no time in making her mark on the Seton Hall program.
-Despite being hired in December of 2004, three months after the 2004-05 season began, Weintraub led the Pirates to a 14-5 spring dual match record, 7-2 in the Big East, and a sixth-place finish at the Big East Tournament in just her first season.
+Despite being hired in December of 2004, three months after the 2004-05 season began, Weintraub led the Pirates to a 14-5 spring dual match record, going 7-2 in the Big East, with a sixth-place finish at the Big East Tournament.
 It was the first time that the Pirates had been to the postseason in five years.

 Prior to her stint at Seton Hall, Weintraub served as an assistant coach at Columbia, where she assisted with recruiting and on-court instruction from 2002-04, immediately following her playing career.